6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 Typical increases:

-If you’re significantly under-priced, you may need a larger correction — but gradual increases are easier for clients to absorb.
+If you’re significantly underpriced, you may need a larger correction — but gradual steps are usually easier to absorb.

-A 50p increase every year is far easier than a £3 jump after six years of avoidance.
+A £1 increase every year is far easier than a £4 jump after six years of avoidance.

 No.